Bylaws of the Diversity Committee of the Green Party of the United States

 4. OFFICERS AND COMMITTEES

-4. f: Committee co-chairs shall each serve staggered two-year terms.
+4. d: Committee co-chairs shall each serve staggered two-year terms.

 4. g: The Secretary shall be responsible for keeping the minutes of meetings, publishing same in a timely fashion and maintain any necessary communication with the membership.
 Depending on financial circumstances a stipend may be awarded to the Secretary.

-4. j: The Committee may also establish such committees, working groups and other entities as are necessary to do its work.
-Upon establishment of these committees, working groups, and entities, the Committee shall define their membership, purpose and length of service.
+4. h: The Committee may also establish such sub-committees, working groups and other entities as are necessary to do its work.
+Upon establishment of these additional bodies, the Committee shall define their membership, purpose, and length of service.

 4. k: Officers may be removed for cause by a two-thirds vote of the other officers or a majority vote of the membership.
 An officer removed by the other officers may appeal to the membership and a majority vote will repeal the removal.